MaggieSueWoW/Pebble/raid_time_fairness.md

 ## 4) Google Sheets (UI‑only)

 > **Principle: one source of truth per datum.** Officer‑managed inputs live in Sheets; all intermediate/working data lives in MongoDB; derived tables are materialized to Sheets **read‑only** and can be regenerated at any time.
-No output range should be hand‑edited. **All inputs and outputs live in a single Google Sheets document, split across multiple worksheets (Reports, Roster Map, Team Roster, Availability Overrides, Night QA, Bench Night Totals, Bench Week Totals, Service Log).**
+No output range should be hand‑edited. **All inputs and outputs live in a single Google Sheets document, split across multiple worksheets (Reports, Roster Map, Team Roster, Availability Overrides, Night QA, Bench Night Totals, Bench Week Totals).**

 ### Inputs (authoritative in Sheets)